 - Physical isolation at the first sign of illness or with suspected exposure

 COVID-19 is a novel disease that has rapidly spread around the world and has altered the very fabric of our daily lives.
-Several vaccines and therapeutics are now being distributed to combat the worldwide pandemic, and we expect these to continue to produce encouraging results.
-A COVID-19 vaccine may not be a panacea for this disease, and while data from thousands of vaccine recipients indicates that very few people become sick from COVID-19 after receiving the vaccine, it is not yet known whether a vaccinated person can still become infected (without exhibiting symptoms) and then spread the virus to others.
+Numerous vaccines and therapeutics are now being distributed to combat the worldwide pandemic, and we expect these to continue to produce encouraging results.
+A COVID-19 vaccine may not be a panacea for this disease, and while data from thousands of vaccine recipients indicates that very few people become hospitalized from COVID-19 after receiving the vaccine, it is not yet known the degree to which a vaccinated person can spread the virus to others.
 The duration of immunity is also still being ascertained, and certain portions of the population are now eligible for boosters.

-AANMC schools have developed their position on the importance of COVID-19 vaccination in fighting the pandemic based upon the following evidence:
+AANMC members have developed their position on the importance of COVID-19 immunization in fighting the pandemic based upon the following evidence:

-As of mid-December 2020 in the US, there have been 323,000 reported deaths from the pandemic and 18,300,000 reported cases.
-In the same timeframe, Canada has had 522,000 cases and 14,424 deaths.
+As of August 26 2021in the US, there have been 649,867 reported deaths from the pandemic and 39,182,953 reported cases.
+In the same timeframe, Canada has had 1,479,998 cases and 26,855 deaths.
 Longer-term symptoms continue past active infection for a significant percentage of those who have recovered from the virus.
-Worldwide, there have been at least 1,700,000 reported deaths from the pandemic.
+Worldwide, there have been at least 4,467,305 reported deaths from the pandemic.
 Per the CDC, unvaccinated individuals are 17 times more likely to be hospitalized.

 COVID-19 vaccine administration is now FDA approved for the prevention of COVID-19 disease in those 12 years and older.
 In the groups for which these vaccines are authorized, it is believed that any possible or theoretical risk of these vaccines is far less than the very real risk of COVID-19 to healthy people and those in their circles.
-While there are a few reported instances of adverse reactions to these vaccines, it is important to remember that thousands of doses of the vaccine have already been administered without incident or harm.
+While there are reported instances of adverse reactions to these vaccines, it is important to remember that millions of doses have been administered without incident or harm.

 This statement will continue to be updated as new information emerges.